The urban myths and

 when trolley buses were introduced a few years later the trams were slowly

-end was made into a traffic underpass in 1964, but the northern section
+underpass in 1964, but the northern section

 remains abandoned and spooky, used occasionally for a film or TV